Coarse-to-Fine Hierarchical Alignment for UAV-based Human Detection using Diffusion Models: Introduction

-\textbf{Which factors \emph{actually} matter for detection?} \\ While the Sim2Real domain gap is a known obstacle for detectors, a critical question remains: which specific factors of this gap most significantly impact performance?
-To answer this, we propose a factor-driven approach to dissect the problem, identifying two distinct components: \begin{itemize}[leftmargin=*] \item \textbf{The global style gap:} including differences in lighting, texture statistics, and camera pose. \item \textbf{The local content gap:} discrepancies in the characteristics of the objects themselves, such as their density and arrangement.
-Notably, such local inconsistencies may also emerge during global style transformations, where hallucinations can introduce unrealistic object patterns. \end{itemize} Existing Sim2Real methods have focused almost exclusively on closing the global style gap.
-However, our key insight is that the local content gap is an equally critical, yet overlooked, source of performance degradation.
-For instance, synthetic images may contain hundreds of people, while real-world drone images typically feature fewer than ten.
-This vast difference in human instances density is a content gap that style transfer fails to address.
-Therefore, this paper introduces a novel hierarchical framework that, for the first time, systematically bridges both the style and content gaps—the latter using a diffusion model to seamlessly edit instances—leading to superior performance.
+Fundamentally, these failures stem from a limited understanding of the Sim2Real domain gap.
+In this work, we identify and formalize two complementary factors of this gap that critically affect detector training: (i) the \emph{global style gap}, including differences in lighting, texture statistics, and camera pose; and (ii) the \emph{local content gap}, capturing discrepancies in object-level characteristics such as instance density and spatial arrangement.
+Notably, local content inconsistencies are often introduced during the global transformations, resulting in severe hallucinations that introduce spurious object patterns.
+While existing Sim2Real methods focus almost exclusively on closing the global style gap ~\autocite{zhang2019multimodal, chen2021understanding}, our key insight is that the local content gap is an equally critical, yet entirely overlooked, source of performance degradation.
+For instance, a synthetic image might contain hundreds of simulated pedestrians, whereas a real-world drone image typically features fewer than ten.
+This sharp contrast in human instance density represents a fundamental structural mismatch that global style transfer inherently fails to address.
+For a more detailed discussion of related works, we refer interested readers to .

-\textbf{Diffusion models for UAV imagery translation} State-of-the-art diffusion models, with their ability to generate photorealistic images while preserving content \cite{DBLP:conf/cvpr/RombachBLEO22, DBLP:conf/iclr/PodellELBDMPR24}, are powerful tools for Sim2Real style transfer.
-However, their application to critical domains like UAV-based object detection is hindered by two significant challenges.
-First, existing diffusion-based methods are data-hungry, requiring abundant real images for fine-tuning, making them impractical in common scenarios where only a handful of real images are available.
-Second, standard style transfer techniques often fail on UAV imagery due to the presence of very small objects, for example humans, frequently corrupting their semantic information and introducing severe artifacts.

-To overcome these limitations, we propose Coarse-to-Fine Hierarchical Alignment (CFHA), a unified framework that perform style transfer with a novel super-resolution component and perform hallucination removal.
-Our approach is specifically designed to operate in a few-shot setting while simultaneously preserving the fidelity of small, distant objects.
-In summary, our contributions are threefold: